xiaq/pinyin-of/README.md

 # pinyin-of

-Find the pinyin of a Chinese character.
-Contains the following:
+Find all the possible pinyins of a series of Chinese characters.
+Contains the
+following:

 *   The original source data (obtained from https://download.fcitx-im.org/data/dict.utf8-20170423.tar.xz),